javieroot/english/class_003.md

     ![](homework/directions2.jpg)

-       Go to the Gustavo Baz Avenue, across it and go straight on, across 5 de mayo street and go straight and turn right in the corner, It is here Oxxo
+       Go to the Gustavo Baz Avenue, go across it and go straight on, cross 5 de mayo street and go straight and turn right in the corner, It is here Oxxo

     3. Grocery Store